danthegoodman1/raftd/README.md

 ### `/Ready`

-Returns any 200 body content, should return a 5xx code if not ready yet (still booting).
+Returns any 200 body content, should return a `5xx` code if not ready yet (still booting).
-This should only return a 200 response when the node is ready.
-If this returns a non-200 after previously returning a 200, the raftd process will shut down.
+This should only return a `200` response when the node is ready.
+If this returns a `non-200` after previously returning a `200`, the raftd process will crash.

 ### `/LastLogIndex`